The European Parliament

 The European Parliament (EP) is the only directly elected EU body.
 It represents the EU's 500 million inhabitants and plays a key role in electing the president of the European Commission.
 It shares power over the EU budget and legislation with the Council of the European Union.

-The EP's Information Office in Ireland is located at Europe House, 12-14 Lower Mount Street, Dublin 2.
-Parliament has an Information office in every Member State.
+The EP has a Liaison Office in every Member State.
+In Ireland the EP Liaison Office is located at Europe House, 12-14 Lower Mount Street, Dublin 2.

 The European Council